kawsarahmd/nlp-wiki/word-representations/README.md

 ## Word2Vec: The Beginning of Modern NLP (2013)

+---

-Before Word2Vec, computers treated words as isolated symbols.
-There was no understanding of how words related to each other.
-Word2Vec changed that by converting words into **vectors**—numerical representations where words with similar meanings were placed close together in vector space.
+Before Word2Vec, computers could only see words as separate symbols — they had no idea that some words are related in meaning.
+Word2Vec changed that by turning words into **numbers** (called vectors) so that words with similar meanings are placed close to each other in a kind of “word space.”

 **Main idea:**
-Words that appear in similar contexts tend to have similar meanings.
+Words that appear in similar situations usually have similar meanings.

 **Example:**
-Consider these two sentences:
+Take these two sentences:

-* The cat sits on the mat.
+* The cat sleeps on the sofa.
-* The dog lies on the rug.
+* The dog rests on the bed.

-Word2Vec learns that *cat* and *dog* often appear in similar positions and contexts, so their word vectors become similar.
-Likewise, *mat* and *rug* are also close in meaning.
-This idea allows computers to understand basic semantic relationships.
+Word2Vec notices that *cat* and *dog* often appear in similar places in sentences, so it learns that their meanings are related.
+The same happens with *sofa* and *bed*, which also appear in similar contexts.
+This helps computers understand which words are alike in meaning, even without knowing what they truly mean.

 **Limitation:**
-Word2Vec gives the same vector to a word no matter where it appears.
-For example, the word *bank* has the same representation in “river bank” and “money bank,” even though the meanings are different.
+Word2Vec gives the **same vector** to a word no matter how it’s used.
+For example, the word *Apple* will have one single meaning in the model, whether it appears in “Apple launched a new iPhone” or “I ate a red apple.”
+Even though one refers to a company and the other to a fruit, Word2Vec cannot tell the difference because it doesn’t look at the context deeply enough.

 ---